-Our Camp Philosophy
+Our Philosophy of cAMPING

 By helping children with diverse abilities to value themselves, and their Camp Acacia family, they become more confident, engaged, and caring people who are good friends and active members of their community.